 - Recording for the Blind and Dyslexic (digital audio books) Call 800-221-4792 or visit www.rfbd.org.

 - NFB Newsline (free access to newspapers, magazines and TV listings from across the country at anytime via the telephone).
 Call 866-504-7300 for a registration form or visit www.nfbnewsline.org.
 This service may also be acquired through your Talking Book center.

 - Encourage your friend or loved one to reach out to their support systems.
 Offer information about counseling services and support groups with others who have similar vision issues.
 Confront your own stereotypes through self education.
 Get yourself connected by attending caregiver support groups.

-- Looking Ahead, Second Sense's support group, focuses on topics such as independence, anger management, coping strategies and depression awareness.
+- Managing the Balancing Act, Second Sense's support group, focuses on topics such as independence, anger management, coping strategies and depression awareness.

-- Contact Second Sense to find out if there is a support group in your area (Chicago-area only) Call Kathy Austin at 312-236-8569 or email@example.com
+- Contact Second Sense to find out if there is a support group in your area (Chicago-area only) Contact Kathy Austin by email or at 312-236-8569

 - Continue to have your loved one see an eye care professional at least once a year to monitor vision health.
 Many newsletters are available on the latest developments in research and treatments that can be discussed with the eye care professional.